MorrellLAB/Barley_NAM_Parents/README.md

 ### SNP Calling Using GATK

-!
-Section incomplete !

-SNP calling was performed using GATK.
-The following scripts were run in the listed order to produce the output.
+SNP calling was performed using version 3.6 of GATK, version 0.1.14 of VCFtools, and version 1.0.0 of vcflib.
+The following scripts were run in the listed order to produce the final VCF file for the project.
-1. RTC
+1. GATK_RTC.job
-2. Indel_Realigner
+2. Reheader_BAM.sh (to fix the @RG line)
+3. GATK_IndelRealigner.job
-3. Haplotype Caller (task array)
+4. GATK_HaplotypeCaller.job (task array)
-4. Genotype_GVCFs (task array)
+5. GATK_GenotypeGVCFs.job (task array)
+6. PreFiltering.job (not posted on Github yet) (to create a high confidence subset)
+7. ConcatVCF.job (not posted on Github yet)
+8. GATK_VariantRecalibrator.job (not posted on Github yet)
+9. PostFiltering.job (not posted on Github yet)

+Scripts 1, 3, 4, and 5 were based off of [previous GATK scripts](https://github.com/MorrellLAB/Deleterious_GP/tree/master/Job_Scripts/Seq_Handling) by Tom Kono for the Bad Mutations II project.

+Scripts 6, 7, 8, and 9 were based off of [this workflow](https://github.com/lilei1/MBE_samples) by Li Lei for the SNP calling of the samples from the Kono et al. 2016 MBE paper.

+### SRA Accession Numbers

+... will be posted here once available.

 ### To-Do

-* Finish SNP calling
+* Finish SNP calling (steps 6 - 9)
 * Store renamed fastq files in S3 (???)
 * Submit final BAM files to the SRA
 * Check final SNPs to verify accuracy of renaming
-* Finish writing this README
-* Add collaborators to repository